dnaforge/dnaforge/docs/user-guide/README.md

 #### Additional Parameters
 * Routing Parameters
-    + **Checkerboard** Make the graph Eulerian by using checkerboard-colouring.
-Otherwise use the Maximum Matching algorithm.
+    + **Checkerboard reconditionin** Guarantee unknotted scaffold routing for tori by doubling additional edges to make the mesh checkerboard colourable.
+(Mohammed 2020).
-    + **Greedy Vertices** Bring cylinders as close to the vertex as possible.
-Otherwise keeps each cylinder equally distant from the vertex.
+    + **Minimise steric zones at nodes** Bring cylinders as close to the node as possible.
+Otherwise keeps each cylinder equally distant from the node.
     + **Search time** Stop the search after this many seconds

 * Strand Parameters
     + **Midpoint nicking** Place the strand gaps at the midpoint of each edge.
     + **Max Staple Length** Maximum staple length in nucleotides.
-    + **Min Overlap** Minimum length of a continuous double helix without strand gaps.
+    + **Min Binding Length** Minimum length of a continuous double helix without strand gaps.
     + **Min Spacer Nucleotides** Minimum number of spacer nucleotides generated between each stem segment.
     + **Max Spacer Nucleotides** Maximum number of spacer nucleotides generated between each stem segment.
     + **Offset** Offset for the scaffold.
 Ignore this many bases from scaffold start.
     + **5' ID** ID of the first nucleotide in the scaffold strand.

 * Relaxation Parameters
-    + **Floor Constraints** Add springs between the 3d-model and cylinders.
+    + **Edge constraints Constraints** Add springs between the mesh edges and cylinders.
     + **Bundle Constraints** Add springs between cylinders in bundles, e.g. reinforced cylinders or doubled edges.
     + **Spring Constraints** Add springs between 3'- and 5'-primes of neighbouring cylinders.

 ---

 ### CC-DNA
 Cycle cover, CC-DNA, is based on the scaffold-free routing method, where the long scaffold strand is done away with and replaced with a number of shorter staple-strands.
-Cycle cover routing is done greedily vertex by vertex.
+Cycle cover routing is done greedily node by node.
 Each incoming edge is first split into two, corresponding to the two antiparallel strands of a double helix, and they are then connected to each other in such an order that no edge is visited twice until all edges have been visited at least once.
 This will result in a cycle cover over the entire mesh, allowing any connected wireframe to be routed.

 #### Primary structure
 The primary structure is generated with Focused Metropolis Search, a local search algorithm.
-The search algorithm tries to minimise the length of the longest repeated substring to avoid non-specific and unintended pairings while adhering to the user-supplied constraints of GC-content, linker-bases, and  prohibited subsequences.
+The search algorithm tries to minimise the length of the longest repeated substring to avoid non-specific and unintended pairings while adhering to the user-supplied constraints of GC-content, spacer-bases, and  prohibited subsequences.
 To generate a primary structure, click the "Generate Primary Structure"-button.
 Parameters controlling the generator can be found in the additional settings.

 #### Parameters
 * **Scale** Input scale in nanometers.
 This is the side length of each grid square.